 The user has the flexibility of including/excluding any of the constituent state variables.
-The constituent kinetics are strongly coupled and failure to include one or more constituents can have far reaching effects that are hard to determine beforehand, so use this option carefully.
+The constituent kinetics are strongly coupled, and failure to include one or more constituents can have far reaching effects that are hard to determine beforehand, so use this option carefully.